Deciding how to host your service

 - reliance and back-up measures, known as ‘redundancy’

 - government information security requirements, including the Cloud Security Principles

 Choosing a way to pay

 Different suppliers also allow you to pay in different ways.

 As well as the overall cost of the hosting service itself, find out if the supplier offers flexible or on-demand billing.

-This can save you money if you don’t need hosting resources 24 hours a day.
+This can save you money if you do not need hosting resources 24 hours a day.